Where Is The Maps Area?

 The United States Geological Survey (USGS) has created the best known topographic maps.
 These maps are the 1:24,000-scale topographic maps, also known as 7.5-minute quadrangles.
 The USGS also created smaller scale maps covering larger areas of the United States.
 These are the 1:100,000 and 1:250,000 scale maps.

-Maps that illustrate both surface contours and underwater countours (or depth countours, a.k.a. isobaths, a.k.a. bathymetric countours).
+Maps that illustrate both surface contours and underwater contours (or depth contours, a.k.a. isobaths, a.k.a. bathymetric contours).
 The form of the land both above and below any water surface is portrayed within one map instead of two.
 Bathymetric maps may also show magnetic and gravity data.

 1map.
 (2005).
 In The Oxford Dictionary of English.